-In 2018, Speech Pathology Australia is hosting Swallowing Awareness Day on Wednesday 14 March.
+In 2020, Speech Pathology Australia will host Swallowing Awareness Day on Wednesday 18 March.

 Like breathing, swallowing is essential to everyday life.
-Humans swallow at least 900 times a day, around three times an hour during sleep, once per minute while awake and even more during meals.
+Humans swallow at between 500-700 times a day, around three times an hour during sleep, once per minute while awake and even more during meals.

 Around one million Australians have a swallowing difficulty.
 Swallowing problems can occur at any stage of life.
 However, the knowledge of dysphagia and its implications remain largely unknown for most Australians.

 Swallowing Awareness Day 2020 is an opportunity to bring attention to swallowing disorders and to connect people with speech pathologists, the professionals who can help.

-The theme for Swallowing Awareness Day in 2018 is: Swallowing is ageless!
+The theme for Swallowing Awareness Day in 2020 is: Dysphagia.
+A difficult diagnosis to swallow!